Dob-The-Duilder/Minecraft-Map-Exporter/README.md

 ## How to run

-### - Souce Files
-Naviagte to the directory where you have stored all three files and run 'python3 main.py'.
-A GUI should open and there are labeled buttons on the top to help you.
-If is your first time running the program it may ask you to assign some settings, these are important to the functionality of the program and should not be skipped.

 ### - Beta Downloads
 This is the easiest way to run the program is with the compiled windows program.
 Windows may flag the software as dangerous but I assure everyone it is completly safe.
 Feel free to ispect the source code yourself.
 Other than that, the software is pretty self explanitory.
+If is your first time running the program it may ask you to assign some settings, these are important to the functionality of the program and should not be skipped.

+### - Souce Files
+Download everything except the previous builds folder.
+Naviagte to the directory where you have stored all the files and run 'python3 main.py' in command prompt.
+A GUI should open and there are labeled buttons on the top to help you.

 ## Code Breakdown